waringer/eufy-security-webclient/README.md

 # Eufy Security Web Client

-A web-based client and video transcoding server for [eufy-security-ws](https://github.com/bropat/eufy-security-ws), enabling live video streaming, device control, and H.265 to H.264/AAC transcoding via ffmpeg.
-This project provides a simple web UI for interacting with Eufy security cameras and requires a running eufy-security-ws server.
+A web-based client and video transcoding server using [eufy-security-client](https://github.com/bropat/eufy-security-client), enabling live video streaming, device control, and H.265 to H.264/AAC transcoding via ffmpeg.
+This project provides a simple web UI for interacting with Eufy security cameras and connects directly to the Eufy Cloud.

 ## Features
 - **Live video streaming** from Eufy cameras with H.265 to H.264/AAC transcoding (supports both H.265 and H.264 streams)